 Corporations can deduct the interest in the year it is paid or accrued.
 For individuals and other taxpayers, this interest is not deductible.
+Follow the instructions for your return.

 Reporting an Installment Sale

 Form 6252.
 Use Form 6252 to report a sale of property on the installment method.
 The form is used to report the sale in the year it takes place and to report payments received in later years.
 Also, if you sold property to a related person, you may have to file the form each year until the installment debt is paid off, whether or not you receive a payment in that year.